darkraver23/OT-ICS-Resources/README.md

             <a href="https://icscyberpro.net" target="_blank">ICS Cybersecurity Community <br/> icsCyberpro.net </a>
         </td>
         <td>
-           <b>ICS Cybersecurity Community</b> is a non-profit initiative dedicated to sharing real-world knowledge gained through hands-on experience and in-depth research.
+           ICS Cybersecurity Community is a non-profit initiative dedicated to sharing real-world knowledge gained through hands-on experience and in-depth research.
 Every piece of content comes from verified experts who have worked directly with Industrial Control Systems (ICS) and Operational Technology (OT) security in practice.

 Built by passionate professionals, the community’s mission is simple: to strengthen knowledge, protect critical infrastructure, and empower industrial cyber defenders—not to generate profit from ads or paid courses.